 In addition 10 restaurants in town, the Don Hall family runs a catering business, the Hall Creative Bakery with an extraordinary array of exotic decorative party and wedding cakes, the music-themed Don Hall’s Guesthouse, and a local outfitter that rents bikes and boats.

 Vera Bradley, known for an ever-expanding empire of brightly colored print fabric handbags, luggage and more (now made in China) began in Fort Wayne.
-Her annual outlet sale in mid April is a five-day girls getaway attended by more than 50,000 people, and it spurs other local businesses to run sales too.
+Shop her annual outlet sale in mid April, a five-day girls getaway attended by more than 45,000 people.
+You’ll find it spurs other local businesses to run sales too.

 Interested in a look at American manufacturing today?
 The family-run Italian baby goods company, Peg Perego, makes ride-on toys that go on sale each April and, on a free factory tour with the kids, you can meet Nicolas Perego, grandson of the founder.

-At Sweetwater, the world’s largest online musical gear shop, tour the Google style shop and distribution warehouse and watch amplifiers and cables go by on the conveyor belt.
+Tour Sweetwater, the world’s largest online musical gear shop.
+The Google style shop and distribution warehouse are open to the public and it’s fun to watch amplifiers and cables go by on the conveyor belt.

 Family Ties are Real